-There are 2 options for treatment, depending on the severity of your dog's OCD:
+There are two options for treatment, depending on the severity of your dog's OCD:

-1. Conservative treatment: for mild cases of a small crack in the cartilage, or a small flap, treatment includes weeks of strict rest.
+1. Conservative treatment: includes weeks of strict rest for mild cases of a small crack in the cartilage or a small flap.
 Walking is only for bathroom trips.